brightonm/brightonm.github.io/_posts/2023-10-03-differential_machine_learning.md

 optimizer.step()
 ```

-Remark : When training with Monte-Carlo paths using pathwise derivatives as differential labels (as in the article), this additional term can be regarded as a form of regularization, akin to Tikhonov or Lasso regularization.
+Note: When training with Monte-Carlo paths and using pathwise derivatives as differential labels (as described in the article), this additional term can be regarded as a form of regularization, akin to Tikhonov or Lasso regularization.
 It helps in avoiding the overfitting that can occur when fitting noisy samples.

 ## Application on Black-Scholes Example